-- Assignments: 40% - o There will be 4 assignments worth 10% each. - May include theory, programming and/or analysis exercises - Due at the beginning of class on due dates. - No late assignment will be accepted, or under special circumstances accepted with 20% off for each late day. - Assignments should be submitted in pdf format by due date via email.
+- Assignments: 30% - There will be 3 assignments worth 10% each. - May include theory, programming and/or analysis exercises - o Due at the beginning of class on due dates. - No late assignment will be accepted, or under special circumstances accepted with 20% off for each late day. - Assignments should be submitted in pdf format by due date and medium (e.g. Nexus, email, printed, etc.) as specified in the assignment description.
 Handwritten assignments will not be accepted. - Multiple submissions are not permitted.
-Students may submit a partially completed assignment though. - o If submitting assignments, students are responsible to review their assignments before submission to make sure the correct files are attached to the email. - Paper Presentations: 20% - There will be 2 paper presentations per student - o Each presentation is worth 10% each - PowerPoint slides should be used for the presentation with zoom videoconference - Attendance is required for all - Final Project: 40%
+Students may submit a partially completed assignment though. - If submitting assignments, students are responsible to review their assignments before submission to make sure the correct files are attached to the submission. - Paper Presentations: 30% - There will be 4 paper presentations per student - Each presentation is worth 7.5% each - PowerPoint slides should be used for the presentation - PowerPoint slides should be submitted one day before presentation day by email. - Attendance and participation are required for all. - No attendance to a presentation without justification will deduct 2% per no show-up attendance - Final Project: 40%